StringManolo/DarkMessenger/README.md

 ## Configuration

+*Default config files are included within the repository.
+(You do not need to change anything in this files for the program to work).*

 Your main configuration file is `config/dark-messenger.json`.
 Key settings include:

 - `username`: The name other users will use to send you messages.